wangd12rpi/FinLoRA/docs/source/tasks/general_financial_tasks.rst

    :stub-columns: 1
    :align: left

+   * - **Instruction**
+     - What is the sentiment of this news?
+Please choose an answer from {strong negative/moderately negative/mildly negative/neutral/mildly positive/moderately positive/strong positive}.
    * - **Input**
-     - Instruction: What is the sentiment of this news?
-Please choose an answer from {strong negative/moderately negative/mildly negative/neutral/mildly positive/moderately positive/strong positive}.
-Input: Amid a soft performance for the major equity indices on Tuesday, Nvidia (NASDAQ: NVDA ) posted a particularly glaring loss.
+     - Amid a soft performance for the major equity indices on Tuesday, Nvidia (NASDAQ: NVDA ) posted a particularly glaring loss.
 Shares continued to fall in sympathy with fellow semiconductor specialist Micron Technology (NASDAQ: MU ) following its disappointing earnings results last week.
-Answer:
    * - **Output**
      - moderately negative